zraees/portfolio/README.md

 This project showcases the integration of a modern front-end framework (Angular 15) with a well-structured backend, following the principles of Clean Architecture and CQRS.
 -->
-## Project 4: ASP.NET Identity Implementation

-**Technologies Used:**
-- ASP.NET Core Web API 8.0
-- ASP.NET Identity
-- JSON Web Tokens (JWT)
-- Entity Framework Core
-- SQLite

-This project demonstrates the implementation of user authentication and authorization using the ASP.NET Identity framework.
-It includes features such as user registration, login, and role-based access control.

-The key features of this project include:

-- Integration with ASP.NET Identity for user management
-- Use of JSON Web Tokens (JWT) for secure authentication
-- Entity Framework Core for data access
-- SQLite as the underlying database

-This project showcases the integration of ASP.NET Identity with a Web API application, providing a secure and scalable authentication and authorization mechanism.